 There was no real “theme” to the Red Dot, except that it was different eclectic elements – neon signs, rattan ball sofas, barber chairs that just meshed well together.

-I think they didn’t have a theme on purpose so that you can’t label or box them in.
+Red Dot doesn’t have fixed theme so that you can’t label or box them in.
 The other boutique hotels in the area clearly had their theme – sakura, airplanes, nature, etc.

-Honestly, if I knew beforehand that the restaurant hotel was located at the basement, I wouldn’t have chosen this hotel.
+Honestly, if I knew beforehand that the restaurant hotel was located at the basement, I wouldn’t have chosen the Red Dot.
 There’s something about breakfast and sunshine that go together well.

 I thought that a dark and dank basement would make breakfast unappetizing, but Red Dot pleasantly surprised me by inviting me to an urban jungle.

 I didn’t notice the lack of windows until I finished (no leftovers!) my well-curated plated meal.
-Some may complain that there were only three choices to choose from, but I was happy enough with my breakfast that I just did a rerun the next morning.
+Some may complain that there were only a few choices, but I was happy enough with my breakfast that I just did a rerun the next morning.

-I checked the prices for the hotel and it was reasonable.
+The Red Dot also offers value for money.
 We came in at peak season, but the room rate was around 100usd.
-For low season, their rate is as low as 30-40% off!
+For low season, their rates are as low as 30-40% off!